fetchai/ledger/docs/src/style_guide.md

 }
 ```

 ### Handling dynamically allocated MEMORY resources
 Please use smart pointers from `std::` namespace dedicated to memory management.
-The most frequently used smart pointers are `std::shared_ptr<...>`, `std::unique_ptr<...>`, etc. ...
+The most frequently used smart pointers are:
+  * `std::shared_ptr<...>`,
+  * `std::unique_ptr<...>`.

+Please note, that *default* delete policy for these types is using **default** C++ delete operator for **single** object.
+However, API of these types offers possibility to provide custom deleter and allocator functors in order to manage non-default allocation/deallocation policy such as for managing **array** object type.
+> Speaking of which, please see bellow a fe suggested types which guarante to manage **array** object types (continuous block of memory) by default.

-Here we can also mention container classes, most notably the `std::vector<...>`, which also manage memory for us.
+Here we can also mention other types which do memory management as side effect of their primary business logic:

-* It is **discouraged** to store or pass around **raw** pointers in the code, unless there is really strong reason to do so (e.g. cooperating with C code, or third party library, which API requires to pass raw pointers, etc. ...), what should be judged during the review process.

-* Please be aware of one twist in C++ language affecting lifecycle management of dynamic memory allocation: **single** object vs. **array** object allocation & deallocation.
-There are 2 versions of `new` & `delete` operators:
-   * one for **single** object (`ptr = new T (...)` & `delete ptr`), and
-   * another one for **array** object (`ptr = new [size] (...)` & `delete [] ptr`)
-   , where new & delete operator version are tangled together for each case:
-      - If something has been constructed using **single** object new operator version, then it **must** be destructed using single object version of delete operator,
-      - and vice versa, if something has been constructed using **array** object new operator, the it **must** be destructed using delete operator for array object.
+  * `std::vector<...>` - guarantees to manage continuous block of memory (array) by definition
+  * `std::string<...>` - guarantees to manage continuous block of memory (array) by definition
+  * `SharedArray<...>` & `Array<...>` classes (from `fetch::memory` namespace)  - guarantees to manage continuous block of memory (array) by definition
+  * classes from `fetch::byte_array` namespace like `BasicByteArray`

-* Transfer between ownership models.
+#### Transfer between ownership models.
 1. It is safe to transfer ownership from `std::unique_ptr` to `std::shared_ptr`.
 1. Do **NOT** transfer ownership other way around, from `std::shared_ptr` to `std::unique_ptr`.<br/>
     First of all - it is really highly questionable to justify reason for transfer between ownership models in this direction!<br/>
     Second of all - if you mind look up at `First of all - ...` again, and then, and only then, if you still think it is really really necessary to do this for some obscure reason, then keep in mind that:
    * this is **non**-trivial operation,
    * that `shared_ptr` type has **NOT** been designed with mind to allow this,
    * if you are still convinced to proceed, then [here](https://stackoverflow.com/questions/15337461/move-ownership-from-stdshared-ptr-to-stdunique-ptr) is some guide to do such a thing.

 > Example of how to use smart pointer with **shared** ownership: